-Note: Remove the bow assembly from the stock assembly before shipping your crossbow back to TenPoint/Wicked Ridge.
-Shipping an assembled crossbow is expensive and TenPoint/Wicked Ridge will not assume/reimburse freight charges to/from the Warranty Department regardless of warranty determination.
+Note: Remove the bow assembly from the stock assembly before shipping your crossbow back to TenPoint/Horton/Wicked Ridge.
+Shipping an assembled crossbow is expensive and TenPoint/Horton/Wicked Ridge will not assume/reimburse freight charges to/from the Warranty Department regardless of warranty determination.

-Please include a description of the problem, your name, address, and telephone number inside the box.
+Please include a description of the problem, your name, address, RA Number, and telephone number inside the box.

+Ship to:

-SHIP TO: TenPoint Crossbow Technologies (or Wicked Ridge Crossbows) 1325 Waterloo Road Mogadore, Ohio 44260
+TenPoint Crossbow Technologies, Horton Crossbow Innovations or Wicked Ridge Crossbows

+1320 State Route 43 Mogadore, Ohio 44260

-TenPoint will not accept returns without an RA Number on the outside of the box or refund freight charges.
+TenPoint/Horton/Wicked Ridge will not accept returns without an RA Number on the outside of the box or refund freight charges.

-The Customer Service Department will evaluate product under our warranty provisions.
-The Warranty Department will determine if the product is covered under the warranty and will - at its sole discretion - determine whether to repair or replace it.
+The Customer Service Department will evaluate the issue under our warranty provisions.
+Then, the Warranty Department will determine if the product is covered under the warranty and will - at its sole discretion - determine whether to repair or replace it.

-The Customer Service Department will contact you if payment is required.
-We will return product when repairs are completed and payment, if required, is made.
+The Warranty Department will contact you if payment is required.
+We will return the product when repairs are completed and payment, if required, is made.